gear-foundation/gear-wiki/docs/api/keyring.md

 ## Default Accounts

 In most cases on development chains, Substrate has a number of standard accounts that are pre-funded.
-Generally when operating on development chains you will be introduced to characters such as `Alice`, `Bob`, `Charlie`, `Dave`, `Eve` and `Ferdie`.
+Generally when operating on development chains, you will be introduced to characters such as `Alice`, `Bob`, `Charlie`, `Dave`, `Eve` and `Ferdie`.
 To create keyring from pre-installed accounts use:

 ```javascript
 const keyring = await GearKeyring.fromSuri('//Alice');